joplin-vieweb/joplin-vieweb/README.md

 1️⃣ Click the synchronisation tab
 2️⃣ click the sync button
 3️⃣ Wait for the sync to finish (it may take a long time depending on your cloud content)

+### Joplin
+You can now access your notebooks: https://your_domain/joplin (⚠ don't forget the /joplin ⚠)

 # Components
 ![image](https://user-images.githubusercontent.com/26554495/165928456-731c2f4d-0280-4d95-a26c-1edf3020bb35.png)